byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 Parallelism offers two primary performance benefits: **speedup** and **throughput**.

+#### Speedup

-1. **Speedup:** This measures how much faster a parallel program is compared to its sequential counterpart.
+This measures how much faster a parallel program is compared to its sequential counterpart.
 It's defined as the ratio of the execution time of the sequential program (T<sub>s</sub>) to the execution time of the parallel program (T<sub>p</sub>) on *p* processors:

 Speedup (S<sub>p</sub>) = T<sub>s</sub> / T<sub>p</sub>

 Ideally, we want linear speedup, where S<sub>p</sub> = *p*.
 In practice, this is rarely achievable due to overheads like communication, synchronization, and the inherently sequential parts of the program.
 A speedup less than *p* is called *sublinear speedup*.
 In some rare cases, *superlinear speedup* (S<sub>p</sub> > *p*) can be observed due to factors like improved cache utilization in parallel execution.

+#### Throughput

-1. **Throughput:** This measures the amount of work completed per unit of time.
+This measures the amount of work completed per unit of time.
 In parallel systems, higher throughput means that more tasks can be processed in a given time period.
 For example, a web server handling multiple requests concurrently has higher throughput than a server handling requests one at a time.
 Throughput is often more relevant for systems that handle many independent tasks (e.g., transaction processing, web servers) rather than for speeding up a single, large task.

 ### Amdahl's Law (Theoretical Speedup Limits)